onflow/cadence/docs/language.md

 Transactions are structured as such:

+First, the transaction can import any number of types from external accounts using the import syntax.

 Next is the body of the transaction, which is broken into three main phases:
 Preparation, execution, and postconditions, only in that order.